hoang2109/Popcorn/README.md

 A movie app shows the most popular, top rated movies also can view detail and search for movie.
 The source come from [TMDb API](https://www.themoviedb.org/).
 The app is written in Swift & UIKit.
 The app demostrates how to apply some popular design patterns to make code clean, easier to test, maintain and add new functionalities, follow SOLID principles.

-## In Progress:
-Currently, the app is monolithic app.
-The problem is when app grows, there will be longer build time, hard to reuse code or separate work across different teams.
-So I'm working on separate it to different feature modules by using Interface Modules.
-Each feature module will have its own demo target and entry point.
-All of them will be composed to the main application.
+First the project is monolithic then I divided it into 5 packages using SPM to exercise Modular Architecture using Interface Modules techinique.
+Each package has interface module and implementation detail module.
+If a module need to depend on another module, it will depend on interface module.
+It is how I make modularization more effective by decoupling implementation modules.
+Each feature module will have its own demo target and entry point to run demo app.
+All of them are composed to the main application.

 ### TODO:
-* Modularize an app
 * Add tests
 * Add cache data to view offline